MoNakouzi/Java-Games/README.md

   <li><p>Brick Breaker: Try to break all the bricks in various game modes before you run out of balls</p></li>
   <li><p>Pong: Challenge another player to a game of pong and choose the points needed to win</p></li>
  </ul>

+<h3>Further details about each game (and its code) can be found in the README files within each game folder.</h3>